From the center of town, head on Route 114 South towards Weare. The facility is on the left, one mile past Intervale Pancake House.

-- Plastic: #1 PET bottles that are Transparent clear, green or blue such as carbonated beverages, water, sports drink, fruit juice, tea etc., including labels and caps.
-Bottles are to be no larger than 2.5 gallons or smaller than 5 oz. containers. #2 HDPE bottles any pigmented or un-pigmented HDPE bottles, SPI code 2, such as milk, laundry detergent, coffee containers, etc., including labels and caps.
+- Plastic: #1 PET bottles that are Transparent clear, green or blue such as carbonated beverages, water, sports drink, fruit juice, tea etc. Bottles are to be no larger than 2.5 gallons or smaller than 5 oz. containers. #2 HDPE bottles any pigmented or un-pigmented HDPE bottles, SPI code 2, such as milk, laundry detergent, coffee containers, etc., NO CAPS, CAPS MUST BE REMOVED ON ALL AND RECYCLABLES MUST BE CLEANED OUT.
 Bottles are to be no larger than 2.5 gallons or smaller than 5 oz. containers.
 We cannot accept ice, free flowing liquids, metal, dirt, hazardous chemical containers, medical waste such as syringes, personal hygiene materials, or filled with trash such as sandwich bags.

 - #3-#7 No Thank You; Styrofoam, plastic bags, flowerpots, berry boxes, cups, meat trays, motor oil bottles, and containers larger than 2.5 or smaller than 5 oz.
 These items can be tossed.

 - Examples: Please look for examples on the wall at the Recycling Center or ask an attendant if you have questions.
 It is important to rinse containers to prevent vermin or the items may not be recycled.

 - Glass & Ceramics: Bottles (rinsed please), mirrors, window glass and ceramics.
 NO light bulbs or automobile glass.
 Please recycle with care to avoid shattering and posing a safety risk.